 How are they used today?

 There are different kinds of stamps.
 The important thing is that they in some way indicate the place you have walked through.
-You can collect a stamp at your accommodation, in churches and other places along the trail.
+You can collect a stamp at your accommodation, in churches or other places along the trail.
 About two stamps per day is enough so ask at the places you stay, where you buy food or the restaurants you pass along the way if they have a stamp.
 In several unmanned places, the stamp is placed in a red post box or small wooden cupboard.
-There’s a variation of the stamp that was created for the re-opening of the trail in 2013, you’ll find it at many of the accommodation places.
+There’s a variation of the stamp that was created for the re-opening of the trail in 2013, you’ll find it at several of the accommodations.

 Where can you get a pilgrim passport?

-You can buy a St. Olavsleden pilgrim passport for a symbolic amount at all tourist information offices in Sweden along the trail, as well as in the parish of Selånger, at the cultural centre in Stiklestad (kulturcentrat i Stiklestad) and at Nidaros pilegrimsgård in Trondheim.
+You can buy a St. Olavsleden pilgrim passport for a symbolic amount at all tourist information offices in Sweden along the trail (please check opening hours), as well as in the parish of Selånger, at the cultural centre in Stiklestad (kulturcentrat i Stiklestad), Quality Hotel in Sundsvall and at Nidaros pilegrimsgård in Trondheim.
+You can also order a pilgrim passport at our St Olavsledenshop.

 Pilgrim diploma– Olav’s letter